inbo/LSVI/README.md

 # Installation

-To install `LSVI` from Github, start a new R session and run this code (before loading any packages).
+To install `LSVI` from Github, start a new R session and run this code (before loading any packages):

 ```r
 # install.packages("remotes")